apache/inlong-website/docs/sdk/dataproxy-sdk/example.md

 | messageBody            | String   | Sent message content                                |

 ## UDP Example
 inlong-dataproxy-sdk does not support sending messages of UDP protocol.
-If users need it, they need to assemble them according to the message assembly method in sdk.
+If users need it, they need to assemble them according to the message assembly method in SDK.
 Organize binary arrays and send them in upd mode.
 For specific examples, refer to the relevant example codes in inlong-sdk/dataporxy-sdk.